-There were several styles of neckline popular for 40s fashion.
+There were several styles of neckline popular for womens 40s fashion.
 Most were fairly modest, they include sweetheart, scoop, slit or notch as shown here.
-Common collars were the shirt type rever collar, shawl or wing which were both one-piece fold back varieties.
+Common collars were the shirt style revere collar, shawl or wing which were both one-piece fold back varieties.

 The shoulder pads on forties garments were usually small and hand made from fabric scraps.
 Filled with whatever wadding type material was available.
 A strong square shoulder shape was the goal.
 Giving the wearer a slightly masculine upper body shape but then it also emphasised a nipped-in waist.
 Sometimes you will find empty shoulder pad outers where the original padding material has perished away leaving a horrible sandy residue.